bjaegerthomas/tech-interview-prep/udemy computer science algorithms/sorting/mergeSort/README.md

 You can read more merge sort here: https://www.rithmschool.com/courses/javascript-computer-science-fundamentals/intermediate-sorting-algorithms

 ## Possible Logic
-This is a bit more complicated and so I am merely watching his explanation of it and and the code break down rather than attempt it on my own before seeing the final solution
+This is a bit more complicated and so I am merely watching his explanation of it and and the code break down rather than attempt it on my own before seeing the final solution.

 ## Given Solution